Stitt Family Aeronautics & Aerospace Scholarship

 California or Colorado

-Iris Cummings Critchell was a ground-breaking leader in the field of aviation, inspiring generations of students with a passion for aeronautical engineering, aerospace and aviation.
-Aeronautics, aerospace and aviation are increasingly vital fields in our future world and should be open to all students who are willing to put in the hard work necessary to succeed.
-Unfortunately, paying for college is especially difficult for students with this passion due to the high cost of hands-on aeronautical experience on top of the cost of tuition.
-This scholarship aims to support students who are pursuing the field of aeronautical engineering, aerospace or aviation and need financial assistance to do so.
+Iris Cummings Critchell was a ground-breaking leader in the field of aeronautics and aviation, inspiring generations of students with a passion for aeronautical engineering, aerospace and aviation.
+These fields are increasingly vital fields for our future and should be open to all students who are willing to put in the hard work necessary to succeed.
+Unfortunately, paying for college is especially difficult for students with this passion due to the high cost of hands-on experience, on top of the cost of tuition.
+This scholarship aims to support students who are pursuing aeronautics or aerospace and need financial assistance to help achieve their goals.

-Any high school or undergraduate student from Colorado or California who has financial need and at least a 3.5 GPA may apply for this scholarship if they’re pursuing aviation, aerospace, or aeronautics.
+Any high school or undergraduate student from Colorado or California who has financial need and at least a 3.3 GPA if they are a current undergraduate and a 3.5 GPA if they are a current high schooler may apply for this scholarship if they’re pursuing aerospace or aeronautics.

-To apply, tell us why you want to be at the forefront of innovation in your chosen field, how you have overcome obstacles to pursue your education, and how you hope to impact the field in the future.
+To apply, tell us why you want to be at the forefront of innovation in your chosen field, how you have overcome obstacles to pursue your education, and how additional financial support can help you meet your goals.

 Selection Criteria: